borekb/shoptet-oauth-helper/README.md

 The URL you'll want to use in Shoptet admin is `https://your-alias.now.sh/oauth-helper.php`.

-### Run locally + ngrok tunnel
+### Local run + ngrok tunnel

-If you want to tinker with the PHP script, maybe the easiest is to run it locally and expose it to the internet via a service like [ngrok](https://ngrok.com/).
+In this scenario, the script runs locally as is made available to the internet via [ngrok](https://ngrok.com/).

 First, run ngrok: